Newcastle, Utah

-The predominant religion is the Church of Jesus Christ of Latter-day Saints, which church's members settled the area.

 Newcastle is a small farming community which has a dairy, orchard, greenhouses producing house plants and tomatoes, and several fields.
 Crops produced include wheat, oats, alfalfa, corn and potatoes.

 Demographics

 The 2010 census reported 247 people and 92 housing units in the CDP.
 The 2010 census reported racial makeup was 88.7% White, 0.4% American Indian and Alaska Native, and 10.9% other races.
 Hispanic or Latino heritage comprised 19.0% of the population.

 Climate

 According to the Köppen Climate Classification system, Newcastle has a semi-arid climate, abbreviated "BSk" on climate maps.